• Skip to primary navigation

 (As an Amazon Associate, I earn from qualifying purchases.
 Some of the links on this page may be affiliate links.
 If you purchase a product through an affiliate link, I’ll automatically receive a small commission at no additional cost to you.)

-While chia seeds have been around for a long, long time, it seems like chia pudding became more well-known in the U.S. about ten years ago or so.
+While chia seeds have been around for a long, long time, it seems like chia pudding became more well-known in the U.S. in the last few decades.

 There’s so many different ways you can make chia pudding – one of my favorite is this simple but delicious Vanilla Coconut Milk Chia Pudding (you can also find a lot more information about chia seeds at this link).